ARMORED MUD BALLS -- One of the geology's rarest "Sedimentary Structures"

 Sign The Petition at

-This project is being organized by Richard D. Little, Prof. Emeritus, Greenfield Community College, the discoverer of these rare features in the 1970's.
-He documented them in a Journal of Geology article (1982).
-His volunteer efforts are supported and assisted by many others.
-See the 6 minute video for more information and you can also make a donation to help with expenses (his time is "free") via https://gofund.me/0afef504
+This project is being organized by Richard D. Little, Prof. Emeritus, Greenfield Community College, the discoverer of these rare features in the 1970's and Prof. Thomas Vaughn, Northeastern Univ.
+Our volunteer efforts are supported and assisted by many others.
+See the 5 minute video for more information and you can also make a donation to help with expenses via https://gofund.me/0afef504

 Photo: Prof. Richard Little, the discoverer of Mesozoic lithified armored mud balls in the Connecticut River Valley of Massachusetts, in an historic bridge foundation, Unity Park (by the Connecticut River), Turners Falls, MA. (c.
 1970)